innomatica/policies/carta/privacy.md

 For the purposes of this Privacy Policy:

-- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named QRee.
+- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named Carta.

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to the developer(s) of QRee.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to the developer(s) of Carta..

 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.